Junaid-D/FTP-py/README.md

 ## Config

 Most of the modules used should be included in a standard python instalation.
 The ttkthemes package and a third party themes pack is required for the GUI.
+Please note that Python 3.7.1 was used in testing.

 `pip install ttkthemes`